 Research Objectives

-2. Combine single cell and spatial analyses.
+2. Single cell and spatial analyses

-• The spatio-temporal regulation of InfMoMac.
+• The spatio-temporal regulation

-• The subtissular niches involved.
+• The subtissular niches

-• The intrinsic molecular programs.
+• The intrinsic molecular programs

-• The functional consequences of the maintenance of InfMoMac for lung immunity to a subsequent challenge.
+We will also examine the functional consequences of the maintenance of InfMoMac for lung immunity to a subsequent challenge.

-Human Relevance
+Human Studies

 Finally, we will investigate the interactions of InfMoMac with niche cells in humans by:

-• Analyzing the InfMoMac landscape in human injured lungs.
+• Analyzing the InfMoMac landscape in human injured lungs

-• Studying a novel human embryonic stem cell-derived lung organoid model in co-culture with monocyte-derived cells.
+• Studying a novel human embryonic stem cell-derived lung organoid model in co-culture with monocyte-derived cells

 Conclusion